 Kani A., Shinn A. K., Lewandowski K. E., Ongur D.

-• Anahtar Kelimeler: Schizophrenia, fMRI, Antipsychotic, rTMS, tDCS, CRT, CBTp, Brain function, COGNITIVE REMEDIATION THERAPY, DIRECT-CURRENT STIMULATION, AUDITORY VERBAL HALLUCINATIONS, NONINVASIVE BRAIN-STIMULATION, PREDICTS TREATMENT RESPONSE, RANDOMIZED CONTROLLED-TRIAL, WORKING-MEMORY, 1ST-EPISODE SCHIZOPHRENIA, ANTIPSYCHOTIC MEDICATION, BEHAVIORAL THERAPY
+• Keywords: Schizophrenia, fMRI, Antipsychotic, rTMS, tDCS, CRT, CBTp, Brain function, COGNITIVE REMEDIATION THERAPY, DIRECT-CURRENT STIMULATION, AUDITORY VERBAL HALLUCINATIONS, NONINVASIVE BRAIN-STIMULATION, PREDICTS TREATMENT RESPONSE, RANDOMIZED CONTROLLED-TRIAL, WORKING-MEMORY, 1ST-EPISODE SCHIZOPHRENIA, ANTIPSYCHOTIC MEDICATION, BEHAVIORAL THERAPY

 Objectives: A variety of treatment options exist for schizophrenia, but the effects of these treatments on brain function are not clearly understood.
 To facilitate the development of more effective treatment strategies, it is important to identify how brain function in schizophrenia patients is affected by the diverse therapeutic approaches that are currently available.
 The aim of the present article is to systematically review the evidence for functional brain changes associated with different treatment modalities for schizophrenia.